juanca/cv/README.md

 #### *Software Archtect*, February 2016 to present.

-- Developer advocate for adopting newer technology and proposing long-term migration plans to the wider team
+- Responsible for introducing new frontend systems, adapting old and new systems through seamless transitions, with an emphasis on security, performance, and maintainability
 - Team lead of a 5-person team focused on developer tooling, frontend systems, and testing infrastructure
 - Collaborated on a React-based design system
 - Designed and collaborated on a no-code solution for highly customizable user interfaces